-Most organizations have a mechanism through which new employees acquire the necessary knowledge, skills, and behaviours to become effective organizational members, whether it be through an orientation, an on-boarding program, or perhaps even an online training program, when new staff joins an organization investment in training is high.
+Most organizations have a mechanism through which new employees acquire the necessary knowledge, skills, and behaviours to become effective organizational members, whether it be through an orientation, an onboarding program, or perhaps even an online training program when new staff joins an organization.

-However, training and cross-training is not only a way of improving an employee’s skill-set.
-Increased training opportunities generate happier work environments—people want to work at organizations where they feel valued—employees are more likely to feel fulfilled by their roles, and more engaged in the company and it’s culture.
+However, training and cross-training are not only a way of improving an employee’s skill-set.
+Increased training opportunities generate happier work environments—people want to work at organizations where they feel valued.
+Employees are more likely to feel fulfilled by their roles, and more engaged in the company and its culture.

-Training and cross-training is key not only for a rookie teammate, but also for the star employee with years of experience.
+Training and cross-training are key not only for a rookie teammate but also for the star employee with years of experience.
 Investment in your staff improves morale, increases retention, drives loyalty and boosts the reputation of your organization.

-There also also undeniable financial gains to be had by investing in your staff, namely employee productivity and output increases as cross-trained employees ensure fewer lags in productivity felt by sick/vacation days.
+There are also undeniable financial gains to be had by investing in your staff, namely employee productivity and output increases as cross-trained employees ensure fewer lags in productivity felt by sick/vacation days.

 By: Andrew Martel, Business Analyst